katakasioma/pancancerGITdata/README.md

 6. AbundancefilteredBiogridPPI generated reproducible perturbed edges across the 13 cancer types just like those from BiogridPPIfinal_express.
 [Supplementary Tables1-13_EXTRA.xlxs.tar.gz](https://drive.google.com/open?id=1AvUBF5WHf-ackau_gwTa7O1WEGjPodsP).

 7. All enriched Ontologies from topGO and REVIGO for the proteins involved in cancer-specific edgetic gains and losses (Supplementary File 2.xlsx).

-8. REVIGO prunned Gene Ontologies (Supplementary Figure 1.pdf).

-9. Uniprot identifiers for the SMGs involved in edgetic perturbations in each cancer are listed in Supplementary File 4.xlsx.
+8. Uniprot identifiers for the SMGs involved in edgetic perturbations in each cancer are listed in Supplementary File 4.xlsx.

-10. Perturbed edges occuring in at least two cancer types were all merged to obtain pan-cancer gain and loss profiles (Supplementary Files 5 & 6).
+9. Perturbed edges occuring in at least two cancer types were all merged to obtain pan-cancer gain and loss profiles (Supplementary Files 5 & 6).

-11. Proteins involved in cancer-specific and subtype-specific significant edgetic pertutbations and corresponding survival analysis plots are available in Supplementary File 7.tar.gz.
+10. Proteins involved in cancer-specific and subtype-specific significant edgetic pertutbations and corresponding survival analysis plots are available in Supplementary File 7.tar.gz.

-12. Edgetic perturbations cut across all stages in cancer; Stages I, II, III and IV, Supplementary File 8.docx.
+11. Edgetic perturbations cut across all stages in cancer; Stages I, II, III and IV, Supplementary File 8.docx.

-13. Significantly rewired nodes comprise of known cancer biomarkers and are also involved in multiple diseases, Supplementary File 9.tar.gz.
+12. Significantly rewired nodes comprise of known cancer biomarkers and are also involved in multiple diseases, Supplementary File 9.tar.gz.

-14. Proteins involved in pan-cancer edgetic perturbations are known cancer biomarkers and affect distinct pathways, Supplementary File 10.docx.
+13. Proteins involved in pan-cancer edgetic perturbations are known cancer biomarkers and affect distinct pathways, Supplementary File 10.docx.

-15. Top Pan-cancer perturbed edges, SupplemenatryTable14.xlsx
+14. Top Pan-cancer perturbed edges, SupplemenatryTable14.xlsx